bradymholt/geekytidbits.com/posts/2020-09-16-tools-i-use-2020/index.md

 - [Slack](https://slack.com) - We use Slack at work for chat and voice calls.
 I like it just fine.
 Although, our custom emoji use is a bit out of control.
 - [Basecamp](https://www.basecamp.com) - I use Basecamp primarily at work for collaborating on projects.
 - [Google Docs](https://docs.google.com) - I still love Google Docs and prefer it for documents, spreadsheets, and presentation.
 - [Tuple](https://tuple.app/) - Tuple is a code pairing tool.
 Think screen sharing on steroids.
-I've been using this tool more and more recently at work and it's been working great, especially when I need to allow the other person to control my my machine with keyboard and mouse.
+I've been using this tool more and more recently at work and it's been working great, especially when I need to allow the other person to control my machine with keyboard and mouse.
 - [CleanShot X](https://cleanshot.com/) - I am thrilled with this screenshot, annotation, and video capture tool.
 It really is one of my favorite apps lately.
 I had been on the search for quite awhile a tool that could take screenshots, annotate them, take screen videos and allow export to GIF, and more.
 This app has all the features I need for grabbing visuals to communicate effectively.
 - [Monodraw](https://monodraw.helftone.com) - Plain-text diagramming!
 This app is a joy to use and I love the simplicity of its output.
 It feels good posting plan-text diagrams to the tools I use rather than a large image.